-No one is quite sure just how and why this unimposing sculpture become so famous.
-There are thousands of similar fountains and sculptures scattered all over continent, yet thousands of tourists flock each day to take a photo of this particular one.
+No one is quite sure just how and why this unimposing sculpture became so famous.
+There are thousands of similar fountains and sculptures scattered all over the continent, yet thousands of tourists flock each day to take a photo of this particular one.

 Manneken Pis is a little sculpture with a large wardrobe.
 The statue gets dressed in tiny costumes several times each week.
 There are hundreds of different costumes.
 A society called Friends of Manneken Pis takes care of the costumes.
 The society receives hundreds of suggestions by fans each year, but only a handful gets made and used.
 The schedule of costumes is published on the web and on the posters plastered around the fountain.

 There are several legends associated with Manneken Pis.
 Some say that statue is inspired by a legend regarding the 12th century battle between troops of Duke Godfrey III of Leuven and Berthouts, the lords of Grimbergen.